-How to Pitch Your Novel at a Pitch Conference
+How to Pitch Your Novel at a Writer's Conference

 So you've done the hard part: you've actually written a publishable novel.
 Congratulations!
 Now you just send it out and wait for the bidding war to start, right?
 Well, not exactly.
 Before you can convince a publisher to buy your work you'll have to get them to read it in the first place.

 Publishers and agents are extremely busy people with stacks of promising manuscripts littering their desks already.
 You need to get your writing not just onto that stack, but right on top.
 To do that you need to pitch.